lettenj61/elm-render/Readme.md

-# Elm in JSDOM
+# Elm in RE:DOM

-See what Elm renders via JSDOM.
+See what Elm renders via RE:DOM.

 ## Requirements